 - our trusted research partners, Optimisa, PWC Research and 2CV, to get your feedback on our service

-- the Money Advice Service, our funders - so they can check the quality of our advice
+- The Single Financial Guidance Body (SFGB), our funders - so they can check the quality of our advice

 Storing your information

 Your information is stored securely on our internal systems.
 All volunteers and staff who access your data have had data protection training to make sure your information is handled sensitively and securely.

 Your DRO adviser will log all your DRO details into our secure case management system.